 Room and Board Arrangements:

 Cueva Negra helpers will be accomodated throughout in Caravaca de la Cruz at the "Colegio Público "Ascruz" de Educación Especial" (Residential Public School "Ascruz" for Disabled Children).
 The children are away on holiday when we use the school.
 There are hot and cold showers and conventional sanitation, in separate men's and women's facilities.
 Meals are provided in a dining room.
 There is a common room and also a large well-lit workshop where we wash and sort our finds.
 There are bunks in separate men's and women's dormitories.
 A separate room may be made available for a couple, depending on how many people we are altogether and how many dormitories we need.
 You need only bring towel, sheets and pillowslip.
 You must bring soap or shower-gel and shampoo.
 Our cooks-cum-housekeepers take men's dirty clothes one day alternating with women's clothes another day, for washing separately in the large industrial washing-machine at the school, which can only work with full loads; once washed, the clothes are hung out on the washing-line to dry, before being ready for you again.
 There is an iron if you want to use one.
 All of us have to make our own beds and help keep dormitories tidy, and keep toilets clean by using the lavatory brushes.
 A professional cleaning staff sweeps and mops the floors and bathrooms.
 Sima de las Palomas helpers will be accomodated throughout in the village of Dolores de Pacheco, where we take three meals a day at the at the restaurant of the "Centro Cívico" (Civic Centre) which has its own cooks.
 400 metres away, we sleep in bunks in separate men's and women's dormitories, converted temporarily for us from class-rooms in the roomy village school which has showers with hot and cold water.
 We use large class-rooms for washing and sorting finds.
 A separate room may be made available for a couple should this be requested in advance.
 We use the village swimming pool and its shower block with hot and cold showers, which is half-way between the Civic Centre and the school.
 You need bring only towel, sheets and pillowslip.
 You must bring soap or shower-gel and shampoo.
 We collect men's dirty clothes one day, alternating with women's clothes another day, for washing separately in a large industrial washing-machine and drier at a nearby establishment, which can only work with full loads.
 All of us have to make our own beds and help keep dormitories tidy, and keep toilets clean by using the lavatory brushes.
 A professional cleaning staff sweeps and mops the floors and bathrooms.
 FOOD - All meals you take are included in the charge.
 This way we pay for the food and cooks whose responsibility it is to organize the catering.
 Our Spanish cooks at both the Caravaca "Ascruz" Residential School and the Dolores de Pacheco Civic Centre are of the highest calibre.
-We CANNOT, alas, offer either "Vegan" menus or kosher or halal cooking.
+We CANNOT, alas, offer either strict vegan menus or kosher or halal cooking.
 Helpers may NOT use the kitchens to cook for themselves.
-Special diets CANNOT be provided, and that goes for vegetarians too, although those non-rigid vegetarians who eat fish, shell-fish, milk, cheese, yoghurt, and eggs, or who have no objection to sauces or soups based on strained meat or chicken broths, will find they will easily get enough to eat if they simply avoid eating pieces of actual meat; eggs or cheese can readily be supplied for them if they feel hungry --"Vegans" and all others who adhere rigid to particular dietary restrictions CANNOT BE CATERED FOR.
+Special diets CANNOT be provided, and that goes for vegetarians too, although those non-rigid vegetarians who eat fish, shell-fish, milk, cheese, yoghurt, and eggs, or who have no objection to sauces or soups based on strained meat or chicken broths, will find they will easily get enough to eat if they simply avoid eating pieces of actual meat; eggs or cheese can readily be supplied for them if they feel hungry --strict vegans and all others who adhere rigid to particular dietary restrictions CANNOT BE CATERED FOR.
+However, provision can be made for people with gluten or lactose intolerances.
 Murcian lunches and dinners are invariably accompanied by communal platters of mixed salad, and there is no shortage of fresh fruit.
-For further information, go to BROCHURE ("Briefing You" on http://www.mupantquat.com) Cost: Attendance at a 21-day session involves your contribution of 50 euros per night (1,050 euros in all), which includes bed, full board, laundry, instruction on site and in field lab, talks, seminars, excursions, and local transport within Murcia including to and from Murcia Airport provided that your arrival/departure in 2020 is on June 29, July 20 or (dep.)
-August 10.
+For further information, go to BROCHURE ("Briefing You" on http://www.mupantquat.com) Cost: Attendance at a 21-day session involves your contribution of 50 euros per night (1,050 euros in all), which includes bed, full board, laundry, instruction on site and in field lab, talks, seminars, excursions, and local transport within Murcia including to and from Murcia Airport provided that your arrival/departure in 2021 is on July 1, July 22, or (dep.)
+August 12.
 Attendance at both 21-day sessions allows a 10% discount (1,890 euros in all).
 Attendance for fewer than 21 days is rated at 60 euros per night and only permitted if there are spare places.
 You must pay for your own travel to and from Murcia Airport.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.